Screening tool · 2 min

 - Wear your usual glasses or contact lenses if you have them.

 - For each step, tap the letter you see.
-If you cannot see it, tap Can't see it.
+If you can't see it, tap Can't see it.

 Take the test